This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 As if these two delicious sandwiches aren’t enough, Portugal (and Porto in particular) is also known for the indulgent Francesinha sandwich, a fantastic creation that consists of far too many layers of meat, cheese, and sauce.

 Trying local cuisine is one of the best parts of traveling.
 While visitors will have had pork & beef sandwiches prior to visiting Portugal, the bifana & prego are special local takes on a simple sandwich.
-You will find plenty of opportunities to try the delicious bifana & prego in Portugal, don’t pass them up thinking they are just some average sandwich.
+You will find plenty of opportunities to try the delicious bifana & prego in Portugal, don’t pass these Portuguese sandwiches up thinking they are just some average sandwich.